badranX/KTbench/README.md

 - [EduStudio](https://github.com/HFUT-LEC/EduStudio): A Unified Library for Student Cognitive Modeling including Cognitive Diagnosis (CD) and Knowledge Tracing (KT).
 - [pykt-toolkit](https://github.com/pykt-team/pykt-toolkit):  A Python Library to Benchmark Deep Learning based Knowledge Tracing Models

-Some datapreprocessing and model implementations were adapted from these tools.
+Some data preprocessing and model implementations were adapted from these tools.